-Now that you have your glued in extensions, you need to know how to properly maintain them.
-As with all other extensions, brushing is one of the most important things that you need to do, same goes for proper hair care.
+Now that you have your glued-in extensions, you need to know how to properly maintain them.
+As with all other extensions, brushing is one of the most important things that you need to do, the same goes for proper hair care.
 Did you know that we have hair extensions maintenance article full of insightful tips from hair professionals?

 It is recommended for all hair extensions to be air dried.
 Although we know that’s not always possible!
 Just takes a lot of time, especially when you have dense locks.
 So, when you do use a blow dryer, set it to cool and apply a heat protectant.

 If you feel that your extensions are too dry or lack shine, you can add some natural oils.
 The best ones are argan and coconut oil.
 You only need to put a little bit on the ends.
 Just avoid the scalp and the roots.

 And that’s pretty much it, if you follow these simple rules, you glued extensions will look amazing!

 There are two ways to remove glue-in hair extensions and glue out of your hair.

 To fully remove glue keratin or tape-in hair extensions, please read the appropriate paragraph in our article titled “7+ Ways to Remove Hair Extensions at Home”.

 We don’t want to repeat ourselves and that guide covers everything, from tape-in to glue-in and other types.

 Now that you got all the bits out of your hair, it’s time to remove the glue residue.

 - Apply small amounts of oil around the glue residue.
 We recommend olive or coconut out as these are most affordable.
 Anything oily liquid will do, just don’t apply frying oil.
 Even peanut butter!